sapegin/blog.sapegin.me/content/all/react-testing-3-jest-and-react-testing-library.md

 - Libraries for other frameworks with the same queries.
 - [Recommended by React team](https://reactjs.org/docs/test-utils.html#overview).

-React Testing Library helps you write good tests and makes writing bad test hard.
+React Testing Library helps you write [good tests](/all/react-testing-1-best-practices/) and makes writing bad tests difficult.
 It allows you to query elements similar to how a user would do that: for example, query form elements and buttons by their labels.

 Some of the cons could be:

-- If you disagree with some of the best practices in this articles, Enzyme may be a better choice for you, since its API isn’t opinionated.
+- If you disagree with some of the best practices in this article, Enzyme may be a better choice for you, since its API isn’t opinionated.
 - React Testing Library is a new tool: it’s less mature and the community is smaller than Enzyme, though Testing Library development is more alive than Enzyme’s.

 ### Setting up Jest and React Testing Library